ZER-0-NE/Gmail__Newsletter__Parser/README.md

 Well, I am an avid reader of my favourite newsletters and I would not like to miss any of my newsletters that brings in interesting contents adding a little joy in this prosaic life.
 It helps me sort and allows me to read in my domain of interest.

 ### TODO
-- Output to some fancy pdf files
+- Output to some fancy pdf files(for better readability)
+- Extract images and add text hyperlinks rather than whole links in the file